-- Project teams will consist of one to three team members. - The initial project plan is due on Thursday, 1/30. - Interim deadlines will vary upon the project chosen. - The final project will be presented in class on either Tuesday, 4/29 or Thursday, 5/1. (random assignment to defense day unless enough volunteers chose Tuesday)
+- Project teams will consist of one to three team members. - The initial project plan is due on Monday, 2/2. - Interim deadlines will vary upon the project chosen. - The final project will be presented in class on Wednesday, 5/5.